 Sara Warner MBACP Humanistic Integrative Counsellor

 Your wellbeing is my priority.
-I am an experienced, BACP registered, counsellor with private practices in Lewes and Hove offering professional, safe, and confidential counselling for adults and teenagers.
+I am an experienced, BACP registered, counsellor with private practice in the centre of Lewes offering professional, safe, and confidential counselling for adults.
 I have worked for the NHS, in a variety of charitable settings, and for Axa PPP.

 Most people come to see me at a time of crisis or “stuck - ness” and I see these moments in life as opportunities for growth and transformation.
 Sometimes this may result in a client wanting to make changes in their life and at other times space to talk, a different perspective, or different coping strategies are all that they need.
 I trained as a counsellor after having had a very positive experience of counselling at a difficult time in my life and it is this experience that I wish to give my clients.